Magnetic lashes are an innovative new beauty product that is designed to magically adhere to your own lashes via magnets.

 You’ve now learned why magnetic lashes aren’t a safe bet for lash extension wearers.

-Because magnetic eyeliner is viscous, it makes removing the product almost impossible rubbing or using stronger removers.
+Because magnetic eyeliner is viscous, it makes removing the product almost impossible without rubbing or using stronger removers.
 Just like wearing waterproof mascaras and eyeliners with extensions, it’s not good to wear magnetic eyeliner falsies too.

 Instead of taking the matter of your most sensitive part of the body into your own hands, let certified professionals do it the right way.
 A quick refill session in less than an hour nowadays.